GetResponse/DevZone/Plugins/osCommerce/source/README.txt

 Installation:

-    1. Copy content of this directory to osCommerce top level.
+    1. Copy content of this archive to osCommerce top level.
     2. In the administration panel
        (located under catalog/admin/index.php by default)
        go to "Modules"=>"Order total" setting.